liveforensics/Pdb-Magician/README.md

 If all went well you should see MxSymbols.cs, PbdConstants.cs, PdbEnums.cs and PdbStructures.cs in your specified output folder along with the LiveForensics.Symbols.dll library.

+## Building The Library

+I've already built the library for you, but if you want to do it yourself, you can copy the 4 .cs files into the LiveForensics.Symbols project, overwriting the originals and build it from there.

+This is useful when the conversion hasn't quite worked and you may need to fix some of the .cs files.

 ## The Class Library